webix-hub/docs/data/desktop/server_offline.md

 Offline Support
 ==============================

-Offline support allows storing serverside data locally in your browser cache which helps you go on working with data components after refresh when connection to server fails.
+Offline support allows storing server-side data locally in your browser cache which helps you go on working with data components after refresh when connection to server fails.

 ##Saving the whole page via Cache Manifest

 Files subject to caching, should be listed in a cache manifest, a typically HTML5 feature, which allows for differentiating between files available in an offline mode from those available when you are connected.

-Firstly, the manifest is included into each webpage you'd like to be cached.
+Firstly, the manifest is included into each web page you'd like to be cached.

 ~~~js
 <!DOCTYPE html>